frederikheld/robotrain/legacy/README.md

 The train's heart is a RasPi that is connected to a local network via WiFi.
 This RasPi is equipped with a motor shield which is controlled via wiring-pi, a package with node bindings for WiringPi.
 It is also running a socket.io server that provides a web ui that can be accessed from all devices that are in the same network.

+> ATTENTION!
+This part of the repository is not being maintained anymore and just being kept for historic reasons.
+The NodeJS dependencies are outdated and contain security vulnerabilities!
+Use at your own risk!

 ## Installation

 Copy the whole folder to /home/pi/robotrain on your RasPi, then run